 The thing that still stuns me about these novels, going back and reading them now, is that they do not hold back when it comes to the gore.
 For a young adult series, I cannot believe what they got away with.
 There’s a murder that occurs in a graveyard in The Old Myers Place that made me put the book down when I read it as a kid and still makes me squirm a bit, even now.

 The Mad House, the third book, is one I came to much later when I happened to stumble across it for a reasonable price.
-I definitely don’t regret owning it, either.
+I definitely don’t regret buying it.
 This one’s kind of surprising for several reasons, the biggest being that it’s basically a found-footage Halloween long before that concept would ever be rumored—or vaguely attempted in Halloween: Resurrection.
 To try a story like that A, in the ‘90s and B, in novel form, is astoundingly bold in its own right.

 This one follows a male protagonist and his friends who sneak into the abandoned facility to try and record some of the supposed paranormal activity on film.
 They hope to make contact with either the spirit of the supposedly dead Michael Myers or one of the more malicious doctors on staff, who supposedly tortured Michael as a child when he was a patient at the facility.
 That’s right, there’s a lot of forgotten backstory in this novel that fans will either be intrigued by or absolutely hate.
 If this were a movie, it would probably be boycotted for that reason alone.

-Taken on its own, it’s a neat take.
-A little side story within the franchise.
+On its own, this is a neat take.
+A side story within the franchise.
 It’s cool to think that maybe as much as Loomis tried to reach Michael while he was a young patient, there was another doctor—one who reads very much like Channard of Hellraiser II—who had different plans for the boy altogether.
 Like the best stories within this franchise, it provides a glimpse at a point in Michael’s early life without ever actually providing an explanation.
-None of this explains what made Michael Myers into whatever he really is, it’s just another glimpse of what might have gone on during the fifteen years he spent at Smith’s Grove.
+None of this explains what made Michael Myers into whatever he really is, it’s just another glimpse of what might have gone on during the fifteen-years he spent at Smith’s Grove.